ksumm/the_Bloom_PP5/README.md

   6. Enter the name of the repository that you forked, search and connect.
   7. Select the branch and click Deploy Branch.

-The live link can be found here - [The Bloom Art](https://the-bloom-art-3c20c7ea337d.herokuapp.com)
+The live link can be found here - [https://github.com/ksumm/the_Bloom_PP5](https://the-bloom-art-3c20c7ea337d.herokuapp.com)

 ### Local Deployment

 #### How to Fork

   1. Log In or Sign Up to GitHub.
-  2. Go to this project repository https://github.com/ksumm/star-readers-django-pp4
+  2. Go to this project repository [https://github.com/ksumm/the_Bloom_PP5](https://github.com/ksumm/the_Bloom_PP5)
   2. On the top right of the page, there's a button with the option Fork.
 Click on it.
   3. A new page, "Create a new fork", will open.
 If you wish, you can edit the name.
   4. At the end of the page, click on "Create fork".